 “The time has come for the greatest revival in the history of the church,” He said.

-He said.

 He took me by the hand and led me to a different place, where I looked down on our state.

 “Papa, I’m too weak for this,” I said.